 Imam al-Dardir Advanced Studies Program

-5 Year, Full-Time Program, Inspired by the Curriculum of al-Azhar al-Sharif
+5 Year Full-Time Track Inspired by al-Azhar al-Sharif

 A Note From Shaykh Jamaal Diwan